 The estate borders the River Lea to the East, Balfron Tower to the West and the Robin Hood Gardens estate to the South.
 Poplar HARCA have already come under criticism for its privatisation of Balfron Tower.

-The scheme is part of Poplar HARCA’s ‘Poplar Reshaping’ masterplan which envisages the redevelopment of ten estates: Aberfeldy, Brownfield, Bow Bridge, Coventry Cross, Burdett, Devons, Lansbury, Leopold, Lincoln and Teviot.
+The scheme is part of Poplar HARCA’s ‘Poplar Reshaping’ masterplan which envisaged the redevelopment of ten estates: Aberfeldy, Brownfield, Bow Bridge, Coventry Cross, Burdett, Devons, Lansbury, Leopold, Lincoln and Teviot.

-13 residential blocks, 24 shops, a mosque and a community hall are set for demolition in remaining phases 3-6 of what has now been re-branded ‘Aberfeldy Village’.
+13 residential blocks, 24 shops, a mosque and a community hall are set for demolition in remaining phases 3-6 of what has now been re-branded ‘Aberfeldy Village’ or ‘Aberfeldy West’.

-The scheme is being progressed in six phases in a joint venture with Malaysian investor, Ecoworld and will create 1176 new homes of which..
+The scheme is being progressed in six phases in a joint venture with Malaysian investor, Ecoworld and will create 1176 new homes in total.

-The estate originally comprised 297 homes but 72 homes were demolished in phases 1-3 which are currently approaching completion in the first stage of the scheme.
+The estate originally comprised 297 homes but 72 homes were demolished in phases 1-3, which are currently approaching completion.

 Compulsory purchase orders were issued in 2016 and confirmed in 2017 for the remaining three phases.

-The compulsory purchase order documents confirm that 619 new homes will replace the 225 being demolished but than only 100 will be affordable rent, the remainder will be mainly private housing.
+The compulsory purchase order documents confirm that 619 new homes will replace the 225 being demolished and that 100 will be affordable rent, the remainder being provided as predominantly mainly private housing.